Abhijeet-DJ/CandidateManagement/README.md

 # CandidateManagement
-An  software for candidate management and keeping tracks of hiring
+A software for candidate management and keeping tracks of hiring